brogrammer232/stream-music-over-wifi/docs/sending data deeper explanation.md

 + Open the audio file using `libsndfile`.
 + Wait for a signal from the client requesting for audio data.
 + Send a chunk of audio data to the client, not the whole file (1024 frames).
-+ Send a signal when all the audio data has been sent.
++ Close the connection and exit.

 **Client side:**
 The client will do the following: